River Roding: Course

 Redbridge takes its name from a crossing of the river which then passes through Ilford and Barking near the A406 North Circular Road.
 The River Roding through Ilford project is a government-backed scheme to improve amenities along this stretch of the river.
 After Barking, the tidal section is known as Barking Creek, which flows into the Thames at Creekmouth, where the Barking Barrier acts as a flood defence.

 As a boundary

 In Essex the river forms part of the boundary between the district of Epping Forest and borough of Brentwood.
 The river marks the southernmost part of the boundary between the London Borough of Newham and the London Borough of Barking and Dagenham.

 Former name

 Ilford takes its name from Ilefort, "ford on the River Hyle", which was the ancient name for the lower part of the Roding, based on an earlier Celtic word.

+River Roding Trust

+In the summer of 2017 the Friends of the River Roding was formed, as an unincorporated association, to channel a community-led effort to restore the River Roding, focusing around Barking and Ilford areas.
+In July 2019 the association became a registered charity in the form of the River Roding Trust.

+Since then the trust has been preserving and restoring the river with projects and activities of a charitable nature, and assisting in educating the public about the history of the river.

+In June 2026, 40-year-old barrister Paul Powlesland faced prosecution by the Environment Agency (EA) for operating without an environmental permit.
+Powlesland had organised a team of volunteers to remove 200 bags of rubbish, branches and silt from the river, after the EA had failed to act.
+The EA alleged that unauthorised dredging had taken place, with waste left within the flood plain, constituting a flood risk.